 Kane Huang, a senior associate in Orrick's Tokyo office, is a member of the M&A and Private Equity Group.

-Kane advises U.S. and Japanese companies on cross-border M&A, joint venture, technology licensing, energy and real estate related transactions, as well as compliance, corporate governance, and general corporate matters.
+Kane advises U.S., and Japanese companies on cross-border M&A, joint venture, strategic investments, technology licensing, and energy related transactions, as well as compliance, corporate governance, and general corporate matters.

 Kane worked at Orrick’s Silicon Valley office from 2010 to 2012, where he focused on technology sector M&A.

-Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on intellectual property, antitrust and privacy law.
+Masao Fujino is a senior associate in Orrick's Tokyo office who focuses on intellectual property, privacy and antitrust.

 He is licensed in Japan, California and New York.

-Gohshun Kawamura is a managing associate in Orrick’s Tokyo office and a member of the Energy and Infrastructure Group.
+Gohshun Kawamura is a senior associate in Orrick’s Tokyo office and a member of the Energy and Infrastructure Group.